Cat Care in Hot Weather

 Cats Protection have lots of info on cat care - click here to pounce on it on their website

-Cats Protection is the UK’s largest cat charity, with over 250 volunteer-run branches and 32 centres helping around 500 cats a day, or 200,000 a year.
-Find out more about getting involved here.
+Cats Protection the UK’s largest cat charity, with over 250 volunteer-run branches and 32 centres helping around 500 cats a day, or 200,000 a year.
+They have lots of info on cats and cat care - pounce on it here.

 For yourself and your own sun care (not your pets'), check out Green People who have a range of organic sun care products.
 Green People work in partnership with the Marine Conservation Society to highlight the growing impact sun screens have on marine life and help people make informed choices - find out more here